 Key Performance Indicators (Metrics)

-The fourth step identifies key performance metrics that will help institutional leaders gauge success, determine if there are troublesome issues, or if the institution needs to take corrective action.
+The fourth step identifies key performance metrics that will help institutional leaders gauge success and determine if there are troublesome issues or if the institution needs to take corrective action.
 This area should involve 5-7 (but no more than 10) key measurements.

 The development of metrics involves using the institutional values, mission, vision, and external driving forces to determine goal areas.
 These areas are then used to set measures that will reflect the attainment of the vision.

 It is important to determine who is accountable for accomplishing the goal—and ultimately, who is accountable for institutional progress toward completing all goals.
 After identifying the most important measures, stakeholders need to determine how they plan to measure outputs, results, and core values, then set the action plan measures for the first year of the strategic plan.

 The fifth step creates analyzing the institution’s current state.
 This analysis is often done by determining strengths, weaknesses, opportunities, threats, and trends (SWOTT).

 We believe that the best people to begin this process are key stakeholders, so it is done early in the stakeholder input/attunement process.
 Frequently, frontline managers, who deal with the day-to-day details, are the best sources for this information (vs. the executive team, who are removed from the day-to-day).
 Once the stakeholders have done the initial SWOT analysis, then the core planning team, made up of the executives, should review this information.